Skip to content

 Data table

-All genes belonging to the query tree/orthogroup will be shown in a table below the tree.
+All genes belonging to the displayed tree/orthogroup will be shown in a table below the tree.
 The table displayed on this page follows our standard layout, you can read more about it here.

 Data download

-All gene data used for generating the current plot can be downloaded by pressing the download button above the table.
-If you want to download a subset of the data, you can read more about selecting table entries here.
+Gene data used for generating the current plot can be selected and downloaded.
+You can read more about selecting table entries here.

 Linking